zooniverse/aggregation/docs/source/blob_aggregation.rst

 The polygon marking tools returns polygons such as the one below [EXAMPLE TO BE INSERTED]

 Any pixel inside that polygon has been "selected".
-So we really just want to "fill in" the polygon.
+So we really just want to "fill in" the polygon -think of using a Paint fill in tool and then selecting all the white pixels.
+Which is exactly what we're going to do.
+(The way things work with openCV, the background, or pixels which have not been selected are going to be black)

+A slight technical issue first -